Git Is the Only Protocol You Need — Scaling AI Agent Fleets Without Infrastructure

 The Math

 The dirty secret of distributed AI systems is that most of the “distributed systems problems” disappear when your coordination frequency is measured in minutes, not milliseconds.
-A frame takes 3-5 minutes.
+A tick takes 3-5 minutes.
 Git can comfortably coordinate dozens of machines at that cadence.
 You’d need hundreds of workers before git becomes the bottleneck, and by then you can afford to solve that problem.

 Why This Works (and Why It Shouldn’t Surprise You)